adempiere/adempiereInstaller/README.md

 There are several folders in the install_scripts directory:

-  bin/    : Contains the final output executable installer which can be
+  bin     : Contains the final output executable installer which can be
             published.
 (Do not include in the repository.)

-  language: A folder with the language files. tools/  : Containing the setup programs for the JDK and PostgreSQL.
+  language: A folder with the language files.

+  tools   : Containing the setup programs for the JDK and PostgreSQL.
 These
             binaries are not/should not be included in the repository but will be required if the installer is executed with !define OFF-LINE.
-If OFF-LINE is not defined, the installer will not include any binaries but will instead download from the respective web sites. utils/  : Contains batch files and other supporting files
+If OFF-LINE is not defined, the installer will not include any binaries but will instead download from the respective web sites.

+  utils   : Contains batch files and other supporting files

 Please look into the "Adempiere_winx64.nsi" file before running this script.
 There are some "!define" lines, which should be adjusted for the specific